The perrengues to record scenes of Galadriel at sea

 The actor defined the shooting of the sequences as “strenuous”.
 “TWe had sequences underwater, sequences in a simulated storm, which was amazing to shoot.“, said.
 Clark, in turn, had another difficulty, that of swimming in normal clothes, which were not exactly suitable for water.
 “It was much harder than I expected”, he stated.

-But the sequel had its bright side.
+But the sequel had its upside.
 “At least none of us fell off the boat,” Vickers recalled.
 “We got close, but none of us fell, which was a success in my eyes.”, added the colleague, good-naturedly.

 In another curiosity, the scenes – which took months to be recorded – had a special command: that of Vic Armstrong, who was action director on the episode.
 Described as “a legend” by Clark (and not for nothing), Armstrong has an enviable resume in the area, having even been a stunt double for Harrison Ford in the franchise’s films.
 Indiana Jones.

-Want to know more about the behind-the-scenes of the series and its characters?
+Want to know more about the backstage of the series and its characters?
 Then check out our interview with the cast:

 The Lord of the Rings: The Rings of Power New episodes are released weekly on Prime Videoat Fridays.